 This article has been written with Dr. Anita Sabherwal Anand, Consultant, Obstetrician-Gynecologist at Sitaram Bhartia Hospital in South Delhi.
 Dr. Anita is a highly qualified gynecologist with 20+ years of experience who is trusted by low-risk and high-risk mothers alike for her guidance on having a healthy pregnancy and delivery.

-Come in for a complimentary consultation with Dr. Anita.
-Please call on +91 9871001458 to schedule a free consultation.
+Come in for a consultation with Dr. Anita at our hospital located in South Delhi.
+Please call on +91 9871001458 to schedule a consultation.

 At Sitaram Bhartia, we strive to facilitate normal deliveries and help every woman have a positive birth experience.
 In 2016, we achieved an 88% normal delivery rate for first-birth low-risk mothers.